ksw9/mtb-call2/README.md

 nextflow run main.nf -profile singularity # or docker
 ```

-2. Run the pipeline on user data.
+2. Create an input file of FASTQ reads.
-  - Create a tab-delimited file with sample name, full path to FASTQ read 1, full path to FASTQ read 2, batch name, run name (format like data/reads_list.tsv).
+  - For paired-end reads: tab-delimited file includes sample name, full path to FASTQ read 1, full path to FASTQ read 2, batch name, run name (format like data/reads_list.tsv).
+  - For single-end reads: tab-delimited file includes  sample name, full path to FASTQ read 1, "mock.fastq", batch name, run name (format like data/reads_list.tsv). "mock.fastq" is a placeholder and allows the user to mix paired-end and single-end reads in the same file.

+3. Run pipleine.
+  - Direct the pipeline to the input reads file you can:
-  - Update the nextflow.config so that the reads_list parameter is now defined by the new list.
+    - (a) update the nextflow.config file  so that the reads_list parameter is now defined by the new           list.
+    - (b) pass the reads_list as an argument to the nextflow run command (i.e. --reads_list <input_filename.tsv>)
   -update the scripts/submit_mtb_pipeline.sh job submission script with job name, email, email preferences.
   - Run the pipeline.
 ```